Windsor Forest Colleges Group

-Windsor Forest Colleges Group is a group of further education colleges located in Berkshire, England.
+Windsor Forest Colleges Group is a group of further education colleges located in Berkshire and Surrey, England.
 It was formerly known as East Berkshire College.
 It consists of Strode's College, Windsor College, Langley College, and the Berkshire College of Agriculture (BCA).

 History

-In 2007-08, the college had 11,078 students enrolled, most part-time.
+East Berkshire College was established in May 1992 through the merger of Langley and Windsor and Maidenhead Colleges.
+In November 1995 it had 12,283 enrolled students - of whom 2,917 attended full time - making it one of the largest further education colleges in England.
+In 2007-08, East Berkshire College had 11,078 students enrolled, most part-time.

 In September 2016, a merger with Strode's College was announced, which was due to be completed in February 2017.
+East Berkshire College formally merged with Strode's College on 9 May 2017 to form the Windsor Forest Colleges Group.

+Berkshire College of Agriculture (BCA) joined the Windsor Forest group in August 2022.